5/14/2025

 Richard Lowenthal

 Thank you, Justin.
 Good morning, and thank you all for joining us on this call.
 We're off to a strong start in 2025 as we continue to execute the nationwide launch of NEFI, the first and only needle-free epinephrine treatment approved for type 1 allergic reactions, including anaphylaxis.
 We believe NEFI has blockbuster potential, addressing a U.S. market potential of 3 billion net sales in the near term, comprised of about 6.5 million patients who have been prescribed epinephrine over the past three years.
 Beyond this, an additional 13.5 million diagnosed patients have no epinephrine prescription, and many struggle with needle anxiety and portability concerns.
-Only 3.2 million patients actually fill their epinephrine autoinjector prescriptions, underscoring the substantial unmet medical need that NEFI is uniquely positioned to solve.
+Only 3.2 million patients actually fill their epinephrine autoinjector prescriptions underscoring the substantial unmet medical need that NEFI is uniquely positioned to solve.
 With only two quarters of commercialization so far, NEFI is gaining traction as a potential new standard of care in this space.
-In the first quarter of 2025, NEFI generated 7.8 million in U.S. net product revenue, reflecting the continuously growing demand among physicians, patients, and caregivers for an alternative to traditional autoinjectors.
-We started this year with 27% commercial insurance coverage, and now have reached 57% coverage with more payer discussions ongoing.
-We are entering the peak epinephrine prescribing season during the summer with strong momentum, and with additional health insurance coverage anticipated in the coming months, we also expect to generate additional demand through our DTC consumer awareness campaign that launches tomorrow.
-This demand is supported by the real world evidence of adoption by thousands of healthcare providers who have prescribed NEFI already.
+In the first quarter of 2025, NEFI generated $7.8 million in U.S. net product revenue, reflecting the continuously growing demand among physicians, patients, and caregivers an alternative to traditional auto injectors.
+We started this year with 27% commercial insurance coverage and now have reached 57% coverage with more payer discussions ongoing.
+We are entering the peak epinephrine prescribing season during the summer with strong momentum and with additional health insurance coverage anticipated in the coming months, We also expect to generate additional demand through our DTC consumer awareness campaign that launches tomorrow.
+This demand is supported by the real-world evidence of adoption by thousands of healthcare providers who have prescribed NEFI already.
 In addition, thousands more have participated in our NEFI experience program, using NEFI during oral food challenges and immunotherapy treatments in the clinic.
 This month, we also reached a major milestone.
-In addition to our two milligram dose for children and adults weighing 30 kilograms or greater, NEFI one milligram was approved by the FDA in early March of this year, and is now available at pharmacies across the US for children weighing between 15 and 30 kilograms.
-The availability of this pediatric dose is particularly important, as the one milligram dose represents 23% of all epinephrine units dispensed in 2024, and more than half of all epinephrine prescriptions for children.
-NEFI offers caregivers and young patients a reliable and easy to use option, and we ensured that it was available before summer travel, camps, and back to school preparations.
-To further strengthen our commercial reach, including to key pediatricians, we recently expanded our strategic collaboration with AOK Abelo, a global leader in allergy care, ahead of this peak summer prescribing season.
+In addition to our 2 milligram dose for children and adults weighing 30 kilograms or greater, NEFI 1 milligram was approved by the FDA in early March of this year and is now available at pharmacies across the U.S. for children weighing between 15 and 30 kilograms.
+The availability of this pediatric dose is particularly important as the 1 milligram dose represents 23% of all epinephrine units dispensed in 2024. and more than half of all epinephrine prescriptions for children.
+Nephew offers caregivers and young patients a reliable and easy to use option, and we ensured that it was available before summer travel, camps, and back to school preparations.
+To further strengthen our commercial reach, including to key pediatricians, we recently expanded our strategic collaboration with AOK Abello, a global leader in allergy care, ahead of this peak summer prescribing season.
 This co-promotion agreement expands our direct promotional network for NEFI to over 20,000 healthcare providers across the United States, including targeted outreach to approximately 9,000 pediatricians, accelerating our efforts to position NEFI as the leading epinephrine option for both adults and children.
-This partnership builds on our broader global relationship with AOK.
-Under this agreement, ARS will continue to focus on allergists and the highest volume pediatricians and PCPs in the United States, and retains full control over all aspects of US commercialization, including marketing, medical affairs, market access, production, and distribution.
-Lastly, regulatory reviews are underway for NEFI in the UK, Canada, Japan, China, and Australia, with decisions and commercial launches in these countries expected to begin in mid-2025 through the first half of 2026.
+This partnership builds on our broader global relationship with ALK.
+Under disagreement, ARS will continue to focus on allergists and the highest volume pediatricians and PCPs in the United States and retains full control over all aspects of U.S. commercialization, including marketing, medical affairs, market access, production, and distribution.
+Lastly, regulatory views are underway for NEFI in the U.K., Canada, Japan, China, and Australia. with decisions and commercial launches in these countries expected to begin in mid-2025 through the first half of 2026.
 To summarize, this is a year of execution for ARS.
-We aim to deepen physician engagement, expand access, and lay the groundwork for a global commercial footprint for NEFI, supported by our partners.
+We aim to deepen physician engagement, expand access, and lay the groundwork for a global commercial footprint for NEFI supported by our partners.
 I'll turn the call over to Eric for a more detailed review of our commercial progress.

 speaker